imagej/imagej.github.io/_pages/plugins/trackmate/custom-particle-linking-algorithms.md

 We used the term *tracker* since the beginning of this series, but the correct term for what we will build now is particle linking algorithm.
 Our particles are the visible spots resulting from the detection step, and the links will be the edges of the graph.
 A tracker could be defined as the full application that combines a particle detection algorithm with a particle linking algorithm.

-In TrackMate, particle linking algorithms implements the [SpotTracker](https://github.com/fiji/plugins/trackmate/blob/master/src/main/java/fiji/plugin/trackmate/tracking/SpotTracker.java) interface.
+In TrackMate, particle linking algorithms implements the {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/tracking/SpotTracker.java' label='SpotTracker.java' %} interface.
 It is very simple.
-As explained in the docs, a SpotTracker algorithm is simply expected to create a new [SimpleWeightedGraph](http://jgrapht.org/javadoc/index.html?org/jgrapht/graph/SimpleWeightedGraph.html) from the SpotCollection given (using of course only the *visible* spots).
+As explained in the docs, a SpotTracker algorithm is simply expected to create a new [SimpleWeightedGraph](https://jgrapht.org/javadoc/org.jgrapht.core/org/jgrapht/graph/SimpleWeightedGraph.html) from the SpotCollection given (using of course only the *visible* spots).
 We use a simple weighted graph:

 -   Though the weights themselves are not used for subsequent steps, it is suggested to use edge weight to report the cost of a link.
--   The graph is undirected, however, some link direction can be retrieved later on using the Spot.FRAME feature.
+-   The graph is undirected, however, some link direction can be retrieved later on using the `Spot.FRAME` feature.
 The SpotTracker implementation does not have to deal with this; only undirected edges are created.
 -   Several links between two spots are not permitted.
 -   A link with the same spot for source and target is not allowed.
 -   A link with the source spot and the target spot in the same frame is not allowed.
 This must be enforced by implementations.